QuantEcon/lecture-source-jl/rst_files/fundamental_types.rst

 Note that the only difference is the ``@views`` macro, which will replace any slices with views in the expression

-An alternative is to call the ``view`` function directly--though it is generally discouraged since it is a step away from the math
+An alternative is to call the ``view`` function directly -- though it is generally discouraged since it is a step away from the math

 .. code-block:: julia